sapanparikh18/sapanparikh18.github.io/_posts/2018-8-30-Catch-Your-Exceptions-Like-You-Catch-a-Flight.md

 ## Conclusion
  `Exception` should not be caught until not required by called methods.

- The same rules also apply to throw exceptions, always throw specific exceptions, never throw `Exception` and finally you don't need to throw `RuntimeException` because all methods in Java throws `RuntimeException` implicitly.
+ The same rules also apply to throw exceptions, always throw specific exceptions, never throw `Exception` and finally you don't need to throw `RuntimeException`.
+All methods in Java throw `RuntimeException` implicitly.
  You can read about it in [https://medium.com/@sapanparikh18/understanding-sonar-squid-redundantthrowsdeclarationcheck-aka-13d86a380411](this) post